How Cognitive Behaviour Therapy Works

-This Comprehensive Certificate Program in Cognitive Behaviour Therapy (CBT) for Practicing Nurses is a clinical applications program and is delivered over a period of 11 months, including the following:
+This Comprehensive Certificate Program in Cognitive Behaviour Therapy (CBT) for Practicing Nurses (Registered Nurses, Registered Practicing Nurses, Licensed Practical Nurses), or those preparing for practice, is a clinical applications program and is delivered over a period of 13 months

 Nurses are everywhere!
 The Canadian Nurses Association defines the Registered Nurse in this way: